George Floyd Investigation: 3 Additional Officers Charged, Derek Chauvin's Charge Upgraded

 An announcement has been made regarding the officers involved in the killing of George Floyd.

 Now, Attorney General Keith Ellison has announced that the three additional officers have officially been charged.
-Ellison is also upgrading the charge against Chauvin to felony second-degree murder.
+Ellison also upgraded the charge against Chauvin to felony second-degree murder.

 According to court records obtained by E!
 News, Keung, Lane and Thao are each facing two felony charges: Aiding and Abetting Second Degree Murder and Aiding and Abetting Second Degree Manslaughter.